top of page

 In time-honoured tradition, here are a few snippets about my life, my writing life and me.
 A potted history, if you like.

 I was born in County Durham (UK) but oddly, I feel that I have never been there, as my family moved ‘down south’ when I was about six.
-I have vague memories about teasing because of my Geordie accent when I started primary school – the accent is long gone – I sound like a proper southerner now.
+I have vague memories of teasing because of my Geordie accent when I started primary school – the accent is long gone – I sound like a proper Southerner now.

 School was average and no, I cannot boast any early pretensions about wanting to be a writer.
 I have mild dyslexia.
 At school, the muddled words and inability to remember anything by rote marked me out as lazy, or stupid, and usually both.

-I was good at art and did begin A levels but the stress of still trying to tackle core subjects meant I dropped out fairly quickly and went into hairdressing.
+I was good at art and began A levels but the stress of trying to tackle core subjects meant I dropped out fairly quickly and went into hairdressing.

 Hairdressing and I got along fine.
 I travelled the world working on cruise liners, came home and opened my own salon.